Chart Color Schemes

 Gundagai has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Ten projects have been identified by AreaSearch as potentially impacting the area, with key ones including Sheridan Street Upgrade, Public Toilet Facility in Gundagai's Main Street, Gundagai Netball Courts Upgrades, and Cootamundra-Gundagai Regional Council Single Local Environmental Plan Development.
+Ten projects identified by AreaSearch are expected to impact the area significantly.
+These include Sheridan Street Upgrade, Public Toilet Facility in Gundagai's Main Street, Gundagai Netball Courts Upgrades, and Cootamundra-Gundagai Regional Council Single Local Environmental Plan Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.